Balance constants for Coxeter groups: Introduction

 where $C_t=\{w \in C \: | \: \ell(wt)<\ell(w)\}$ is the set of elements in $C$ having $t$ as an inversion; when $C$ is clear we often simply write $\delta(t)$.
 In light of the discussion in Section~\ref{sec:intro-convex-sets} this definition is exactly analogous to (\ref{eq:def-delta-for-posets}), recovering $\delta_P(x,y)$ when $W=S_n$, $C$ is the convex set associated to $P$, and $t$ is the transposition swapping $\lambda(x)$ and $\lambda(y)$.
 It thus makes sense to define the \emph{balance constant}

 Remarkably, when $W$ is a finite Weyl group, Conjecture~\ref{conj:1-3-2-3} appears still to hold:

-\begin{conj} Let $W$ be any finite Weyl group and $C \subseteq W$ a convex set which is not a singleton, then $b(C) \geq \frac{1}{3}$. \end{conj}
+\begin{conj} Let $W$ be any finite Weyl group and $C \subseteq W$ a convex set which is not a singleton.
+Then $b(C) \geq \frac{1}{3}$. \end{conj}

-\begin{remark} Conjecture~\ref{conj:1-3-2-3-weyl} could be extended to all finite Coxeter groups (equivalently, all finite real reflection groups).
-However, the only new (irreducible) cases this would include are the dihedral groups, for which the conjecture is obvious, and the exceptional groups of types $H_3$ and $H_4$, for which the conjecture becomes a finite check.
-Therefore we often choose to work in the setting of finite Weyl groups to avoid additional technicalities; the results of Section~\ref{sec:fully-commutative}, though, apply in all finite Coxeter groups and more generally in Coxeter groups with acyclic Coxeter diagrams. \end{remark}
+\begin{remark} Conjecture~\ref{conj:1-3-2-3-weyl} could perhaps be extended to all finite Coxeter groups (equivalently, all finite real reflection groups).
+However, the only new irreducible cases this would include are the dihedral groups, for which the conjecture is obvious, and the exceptional group of type $H_4$ (and its parabolic subgroup of type $H_3$), for which the conjecture becomes a finite check.
+The group $W$ of type $H_4$ has 60 reflections; the convex sets containing $\id$ are the $W^A$ (see Section~\ref{sec:background-cox-groups}) for $A$ a subset of the reflections.
+Thus a naive verification of the conjecture would involve iterating over these $2^{60}$ subsets, which is computationally intractable.
+We have been unable to cut down this computation sufficiently in order to complete it, although it may be within reach of a cleverer computational approach.

+We often choose to work in the setting of finite Weyl groups to avoid additional technicalities; the results of Section~\ref{sec:fully-commutative}, though, apply in all finite Coxeter groups, and more generally in Coxeter groups with acyclic Coxeter diagrams. \end{remark}

-In this paper we show that many known partial results towards Conjecture~\ref{conj:1-3-2-3} can be generalized to the context of Conjecture~\ref{conj:1-3-2-3-weyl} or even further.
+In this paper we show that many known partial results towards Conjecture~\ref{conj:1-3-2-3} can be generalized to the context of Conjecture~\ref{conj:1-3-2-3-weyl}, or even further.